neo-project/docs/docs/en-us/tooldev/concept/cryptography/encryption_algorithm.md

 > [!NOTE]
 >
-> public key and signature above is in single line.
+> public key and signature above are both in a single line.

 Scenarios：